Startup America: Commitments

 On April 5, 2012, President Obama signed the Jumpstart Our Business Startups (JOBS) Act, a bipartisan bill that allows startups to raise capital from investors more efficiently, accelerating growth and hiring.
 The JOBS Act includes all three of the capital formation priorities that the President first raised in his September 2011 address to Congress, and outlined in more detail in his Startup America Legislative Agenda in January 2012: allowing small-dollar investments through “crowdfunding,” expanding “mini-public offerings,” and creating an “IPO on-ramp” consistent with investor protections.
 Learn more.

-SBA Launching Two $1 Billion Initiatives for Impact Investing and Early-Stage Seed Financing
+SBA Launches Two $1 Billion Initiatives for Impact Investing and Early-Stage Seed Financing

 $1 Billion Impact Investment Funds: SBA will commit $1 billion to funds that target areas of national priority, including underserved markets and emerging sectors such as clean energy and education.
-The program will focus on funds interested in generating not only financial returns but also “social” returns.
-Impact Investment SBICs must invest fifty percent of their total capital in impact investments, defined as place-based or sector-based investments.
-SBA will provide up to a 2:1 match to private capital raised by these funds, partnering with private investors to target impact investments.
+The program requires that SBICs invest at least fifty percent of thei total capital on "impact investments," which are defined as being in low to moderate income areas, being in the energy or education sectors, or as being directed towards women, minority, or veteran owned businesses.
+SBA will provide up to a 2:1 match to the private capital raised by these funds.
 Learn more.

 $1 Billion Early-Stage Innovation Funds: Early-stage companies face difficult challenges accessing capital, particularly those without the necessary assets or cash flow for traditional bank funding.
 For high-growth companies, the gap is particularly acute in the so called “Valley of Death” for financing rounds between $1-4 million.
 Over the past 4 years only 6% of all venture capital has been deployed in that stage, with 70% of the financings going to only three states – California, Massachusetts and New York.
 The Early-Stage Innovation Funds will target this gap, providing a 1:1 match to private capital raised by early stage seed funds.
 Learn more.